JoshMiles/TheSilentNet/README.md

-# TheSilentNet
+# The Silent Network.
-The Third sNet

-Please see the [website] (http://www.thesilentnet.com)
+Please see the [wiki] (https://github.com/JoshMiles/TheSilentNet/wiki/) for information.

-# How To Download and Use
+See the [website] (http://www.thesilentnet.com/) for downloading.